LesterThomas/cloudify-openstack-fortigate/README.md

 If you have not already, set up the [example Cloudify environment](https://github.com/cloudify-examples/cloudify-environment-setup).
 Installing that blueprint and following all of the configuration instructions will ensure you have all of the prerequisites, including keys, plugins, and secrets.

-You will also need a [Fortigate image with a valid licence] (https://support.fortinet.com/Download/FirmwareImages.aspx).
+You will also need a [Fortigate image with a valid licence](https://support.fortinet.com/Download/FirmwareImages.aspx).

 ## Installation